The spreadsheet—where the magic happens

 How do we accomplish all that nifty data-wrangling?
 It’s easier to show than tell.

-Open our migration audit template and explore for yourself.
+If you haven’t already, open our migration audit template and explore for yourself.

 The Entries sheet holds the data about your content.
 That’s where you’ll do your migration audit work.
 With the help of Named Ranges, you can use drop-down menus to fill in the data.